scha54/ruby/Infosys Ruby Lex Course/README.md

 Objective: Develop a Ruby program to check whether you are eligible for a discount that is given to senior citizens.

 Problem Description: Define a class User which will have a method age_validation.
 In the method age_validation, take the age as input from the user and check whether the age is greater than 60 or not.
 If it is greater than 60, they can avail of a discount of 20%, and an appropriate message “Congratulations!
 You are eligible for a 20% of discount on your booking” should be displayed, if the age is >1 and <60 then display a message “Sorry!
 Only senior citizens are eligible for a discount.” else raise an  InfyRailException stating that “Invalid age !
 Provide a valid age ”.

+9. Problem Statement

+Background: This problem statement provides the high-level design of the project that has to be implemented as part of the hands-on assessment in order to complete the course Ruby Programming.

+InfyGo is an airline application that provides airline services to its customers like search, book, cancel booked flights, etc which is going to be developed in Ruby.
+In this case study, you are required to design a few of the classes of the InfyGo application

+Software Requirement:

+Here is the software setup needed, before having a look at the requirements in detail.

+Ruby à 3.1.2p20(x32 bit architecture)
+VS Code à 1.66.2
+Project Implementation:

+Implement the below class diagram:

+Flight Class:
+Inside the class Flight, store all the datas such as flight_id(String datatype), airlines(String datatype), source(String datatype), destination(String datatype), fare(Float datatype), journey_date(String datatype) and seat_count(Integer datatype).
+Flight_Service.Class:
+flights:flights should be a hash variable where the keys is the flight_id and the value is Flight object.
+Add Flight: Create a method add_flight  should add a Flight object into the hash variable .
+Search Flight: Create a method search_flight.
+This will search the flight details based on the source, destination, and journey_date in flights(hash structure).
+If the provided journey date is during the festival season(Dec to Jan) then increase the flight fare by 20% for all search results before returning.
+Raise an exception whenever the wrong flight details are given for search.